Rock Radio Scrapbook

 It's Jack Armstrong as you've never heard him before.

-Armstrong toned down his act considerably for a stint at heritage station KDKA in the mid-1970s.
+Armstrong toned down his act considerably for a brief stint at heritage station KDKA in the mid-1970s.

 (Scrapbook archives)